Somrajgautam/CNN_Pytorch/README.md

 import os
 os.environ['KAGGLE_CONFIG_DIR'] = "/content/gdrive/My Drive/Kaggle"
-# /content/gdrive/My Drive/Kaggle is the path where kaggle.json is present in the Google Drive
+"/content/gdrive/My Drive/Kaggle is the path where kaggle.json is present in the Google Drive"

-Step 5: Change your present working directory by typing this
+# Step 5: Change your present working directory by typing this
 %cd /content/gdrive/My Drive/Kaggle
 for checking use pwd command

-Step 6: Download the kaggle dataset
+# Step 6: Download the kaggle dataset
 Go to kaggle and copy the API Command to download the dataset for doing above, go to the dataset which you want to download, click on 3 dot which is beside new notebook and click Copy API command